unparalleled-js/docs-1/connectors/mssql/best-practices.md

 * Database Design patterns

 ## Recipe Design patterns
 Workato contains numerous functionality that makes life easier for you when designing your recipes.
-Through the use of tools such as callable recipes as well as actions such as single row actions as well batch actions, you'll be able to break down  complex processes, create recipes that mimic your current dataflows without decreasing performance and troubleshoot them easily.
-While we do have [general recipe building best practices](/recipes/best-practices-building.md), read on more to find out some of the rules specific to databases that you should keep in mind when building recipes in Workato.
+Using tools such as [callable recipes](/features/callable-recipes.md) and single row/batch actions, you'll be able to break down complex workflow processes to create recipes that mimic your current dataflows without decreasing performance and troubleshoot them easily.
+Here are some [general recipe building best practices](/recipes/best-practices-building.md), but read on more to find out some of the rules specific to databases that you should keep in mind when building recipes in Workato.

 ### Keep conscious and minimise database actions whenever possible
 When designing your recipes, it helps to keep in mind that each database action induces additional load on your servers.
 To minimise strain on your databases, removing unnecessary steps and thoughtful use of batch actions mean your recipes are more sustainable and cost effective.

 ### Handling errors
 Error handling is an important part in the design process of a recipe.
 Here are some of the [best practices for error handling](/recipes/best-practices-error-handling.md) when designing recipes.

 ### Splitting up and compartmentalizing recipes
-Databases are often used for a wide range of tasks and it may be tempting to create huge recipes that accomplish all tasks that involve the use of this particular database, this also makes these recipes incredibly hard to maintain.
+Databases are often used for a wide range of tasks and while it may be tempting to create huge recipes that accomplish all tasks, this also makes these recipes incredibly hard to maintain.
 Complex workflows should always be split up into separate recipes, seperating recipes and compartmentalising them based on their purpose.
-This makes recipe maintainence and troubleshooting easier and also reduces the number of redundant actions across recipes.
+This makes recipe maintainence and troubleshooting easier as errors can be traced quickly to specific recipes that handle well defined purposes.
+Breaking down workflows into multiple recipes also reduces the number of redundant actions across recipes as basic recipes can be called and used across different recipes for different business units.
 To acheive this, Workato has [callable recipes](/features/callable-recipes.md), allowing recipes to trigger other recipes.
 Callable recipes can also be triggered by 3rd party applications through a REST API.

+For example, if we were hoping to use Workato to build a workflow that accomplished the following

+1. reads new contact information from a SQL server data base
+2. performs basic transformations
+3. creates new accounts in Salesforce
+4. adds these contacts into a mailchimp campaign
+5. backs this data up in an redshift database

+One should consider splitting this workflow up into 4 separate recipes.

+Callable Recipe *1* **Create Salesforce accounts**
+1. Receive request data
+2. Performs validation on data received
+3. Checks for existing Salesforce accounts
+4. Updates or inserts new Salesforce accounts

+Callable Recipe *2* **Adds contacts to email campaign**
+1. Receive request data
+2. Performs validation on data received
+3. Checks for existing duplicate contact
+4. Adds or updates contact to email campaign

+Callable Recipe *3* **Back contact data up in Redshift**
+1. Receive request data
+2. Performs validation on data received
+3. Perform data transformation to prepare for Redshift
+4. Checks for existing records in Redshift
+5. Updates or inserts contact records

+Parent Recipe *4* **Kickstart workflow from database (SQL server)**
+1. Trigger from SQL server to retreive data
+2. Perform basic data transformation and validation
+3. Call Recipe *1*
+4. Call Recipe *2*
+5. Call Recipe *3*

-For example, given that we hope to design a recipe that reads new contact information from a SQL server data base, performs basic transformations then creates new accounts in Salesforce, adds these contacts into a mailchimp campaign and backs this data up in an redshift database, one should consider splitting this workflow up into 3 separate recipes.
-This allows other recipes and 3rd party apps to call them, reducing the amount of redundant steps if, for example, another recipe needed to back data up in a redshift database.
-Changes to any step, such as a change in email provider from mailchimp to sendgrid would be handled much easier due to this design pattern.
+By splitting this workflow up into multiple recipes, this allows other recipes and 3rd party apps to also call upon recipe 1, 2 and 3 reducing the amount of redundant steps if, for example, another recipe needed to back data up in a redshift database.
+Changes to any step or improvements to any part of the workflow, such as a change in email provider from mailchimp to sendgrid would be handled much easier due to this design pattern.

 ### Deciding when to use batch of rows triggers/actions vs single row triggers/actions
-While single row triggers/actions can almost always accomplish the same functionality as batch triggers/actions and vice versa, ultimately the decision to use one or the other becomes a matter of business requirements and design considerations.
-Batch triggers/actions reduce the load on your servers by batching up to a 100 records into a single call offering the ability to improve time efficiency of recipe, reduce the number of operations required per run and load on servers, there exists a trade-off between the flexibility since batch actions that do fail, fail on a batch level.
+The decision to use batch or single row actions are often a matter of business requirements and design considerations.
+While batch triggers/actions reduce the load on your servers by batching up to a 100 records into a single call offering the ability to improve time efficiency of recipe, reduce the number of operations required per run and load on servers, there exists a trade-off between the flexibility since batch actions that do fail, fail on a batch level.
 Building upon the previous section, the choice to use batch rows and triggers should also be a consideration when compartmentalising your recipes.

 When examined, most workflows with applicable batch triggers/actions can be accomplished in 3 ways:
 <table class="unchanged rich-diff-level-one">